patricksavalle/devops-project-template/README.md

 The team consists of a product-owner, a process-owner (Scrum master) and developers.
 Often a solution-architect is a valuable addition.

+> General purpose method that is a good choice for:
+> - Teams of up to 10-12 persons
+> - Medium size, trivial / conventional applications that don't need extensive design
+> - Applications that have natural increments / modularity like web applications and REST-API's

 #### Kanban

-This is the simplest and most scalable method.
-Especially suited for ad hoc, isolated tasks like bug fixing that need to be crowd-sourced.
+This is the simplest but most scalable method.
+Especially suited for ad hoc, isolated tasks that need to be crowd-sourced.
 Kanban has no specific roles or team composition.

-#### XP

-This method places emphasis on small and regular release with the expectation of change and refactoring.
-Build the simplest thing that could possibly work.
-Peer programming, collective code ownership, unit testing.
+> General purpose, scalable method that is a good choice for:
+> - bug fixing
+> - maintain and evolving existing applications
+> - microtasking
+> - open source collaboration of up to thousands of collaborators

 #### DSDM

 This method is a best-effort, fixed time and price approach.
 It uses time-boxes based on MOSCOW prioritization of features to be able to deliver as much functionality as possible.
 Uses modeling, prototyping and workshops to define the product.

+> Method that is a good choice for
+>  - cost or time-limited projects with higher degree of uncertainty
+>  - projects that can be developed in close collaboration with business and users

+#### LEAN Start-Up

+This method is especially well suited for developing applications that are based on new, unproven functionality, technology and/or concepts.
+Key in LEAN startup is validating the riskiest assumptions as soon and cheap as possible.
+Every decision is based on representative proof.

+In general the development progresses from POC's to prototypes to a MVP.

 ### Optimization Methods